CitizenLabDotCo/citizenlab/docs/README.md

 ### Fixed
 - Various visual fixes for IE11 (more to come)
 - When trying to add a timeline phase that overlaps with another phase, a more descriptive error is shown
+- Fix for Visuelt font not being loaded

 ### Added
 - Smart groups allow admins to automatically and continuously make users part of groups based on conditions